hturnbull93/bank-node/README.md

 - Converted `render` into a single line arrow function using a ternary operator.
 - Also refactored `dateFormat` into single line arrow function

-- [ ] 4.3
+- [x] 4.3

 > As a Customer,
 > So I know how much each withdrawal was,
 > I want withdrawals on my statement to have the debit amount.

-Wrote a test for constructing a transaction object with a credit value of null and second argument for debit, its `display` method should include the debit value in the third column of the returned string.
+Wrote a test for constructing a transaction object passing in argument object with debit, its `display` method should include the debit value in the third column of the returned string.
 Red.

-- `constructor`'s argument obj also has is debit property, defaulting to null, assigned to `this.debit`.
+- `constructor`'s argument obj also has a debit property, defaulting to null, assigned to `this.debit`.
 - `display` interpolates in the third column `render` of `this.debit`.

+- [ ] 4.4

+> As a Customer,
+> So can keep track of my balance,
+> I want transactions on my statement to have the balance amount after the transaction was completed.

+Wrote a test for constructing a transaction object passing an argument object with balance property, its `display` method should include the balance value in the fourth column of the returned string.
+Red.

+- `constructor`'s argument obj also has a balance property, defaulting to null, assigned to `this.debit`.
+- `display` interpolates in the fourth column `render` of `this.balance`.

 <!-- Links -->